Which Of The Following Are Scalar Quantities

 Advanced Concepts: Scalar Fields

-While we've focused on scalar quantities as single values, it's important to briefly touch upon the concept of scalar fields.
+While we've focused on scalar quantities as single values, make sure to briefly touch upon the concept of scalar fields.
 A scalar field assigns a scalar value to every point in space.

 Examples of scalar fields include: